-This document also provides details relevant to the publication of the data products via the NEON data portal, with additional detail available in the files provided in the download package for these data products (NEON Data Variables for Ground beetle sequences DNA barcode (NEON.DP1.10020) (AD[08]), NEON Data Variables for Mosquito sequences DNA barcode (NEON.DP1.10038) (AD[09]), NEON Data Variables for Small mammal sequences DNA barcode (NEON.DP1.10076.001) (AD[10]), NEON Data Variables for Fish sequences DNA barcode (NEON.DP1.20105.001) (AD[11])).
+This document also provides details relevant to the publication of the data products via the NEON data portal, with additional detail available in the files provided in the download package for these data products (NEON Data Variables for Ground beetle sequences DNA barcode (DP1.10020.001) (AD[08]), NEON Data Variables for Mosquito sequences DNA barcode (DP1.10038.001) (AD[09]), NEON Data Variables for Small mammal sequences DNA barcode (DP1.10076.001) (AD[10]), NEON Data Variables for Fish sequences DNA barcode (DP1.20105.001) (AD[11])).
 Processed data for the Ground beetle sequences DNA barcode product are generated from TOS Protocol and Procedure: Ground Beetle Sampling (AD[17]), data for the Mosquito sequences DNA barcode product are generated from TOS Protocol and Procedure: Mosquito Sampling (AD[18]), and data for the Small mammal sequences DNA barcode product are generated from TOS Protocol and Procedure: Small Mammal Sampling (AD[19]).
-Processed data for the Fish sequences DNA barcode product are generated from TOS Protocol and Procedure: Small Mammal Sampling (AD[19]).
-Processed data for the Fish sequences DNA barcode product are generated from TOS Protocol and Procedure: Small Mammal Sampling (AD[19]).
-Processed data for the Fish sequences DNA barcode product are generated from two protocols: AOS Protocol and Procedure: Fish Sampling in Wadeable Streams (AD[20]) and AOS Protocol and Procedure: Fish Sampling in Uadeable Streams (AD[20]) and AOS Protocol and Procedure: Fish Sampling in Lakes (AD[21]).
+Processed data for the Fish sequences DNA barcode product are generated from TOS Protocol and Procedure: Fish Sampling in Wadeable Streams (AD[20]) and AOS Protocol and Procedure: Fish Sampling In Lakes (AD[21]).

 The raw data that are processed in this document are detailed in each ingest file provided in the download package for this data product.
-The NEON Raw Data Validation for Ground beetles sampled from pitfall traps (NEON.DP0.10022) (AD[04]) pertains to Ground beetle sequences DNA barcode, NEON Raw Data Validation for Mosquitoes sampled from CO2 traps (NEON.DP0.10043) (AD[05]) pertains to Mosquito sequences DNA barcode, NEON Raw Data Validation for TOS Small Mammal Abundance and Diversity (NEON.DP0.10001) (AD[06]) pertains to Small mammal sequences DNA barcode, and NEON Raw Data Validation for Fish electrofishing, gill netting, and/or fyke netting counts (NEON.DP0.20107) (AD[07]) pertains to Fish sequences DNA barcode.
+The NEON Raw Data Validation for Ground beetles sampled from pitfall traps (DP0.10022.001) (AD[04]) pertains to Ground beetle sequences DNA barcode, NEON Raw Data Validation for Mosquitoes sampled from CO2 traps (DP0.10043.001) (AD[05]) pertains to Mosquito sequences DNA barcode, NEON Raw Data Validation for TOS Small Mammal Abundance and Diversity (DP0.10001.001) (AD[06]) pertains to Small mammal sequences DNA barcode, and NEON Raw Data Validation for Fish electrofishing, gill netting, and/or fyke netting counts (DP0.20107.001) (AD[07]) pertains to Fish sequences DNA barcode.
 Please note that raw data products (denoted by 'DP0') may not always have the same numbers (e.g., '10003') as the corresponding L1 data product.